jordancrawfordnz/number-guessing-hotline/README.md

 # Number Guessing Hotline

+---

+**Please note:** This project is not actively maintained, it may no longer work and may depend on out of date dependencies.

+---

 This was a hackdays project of mine to learn how [Plivo](https://plivo.com) works to link the web world with the phone world.

-See [my blog post](https://jordancrawford.kiwi/web-and-phone/) about this for more information.
+See [my blog post](https://jc.kiwi/web-and-phone/) about this for more information.

 ## Setup
 Ensure NodeJS is installed on your system before beginning.